 - How does online testing work?

 Students who choose to complete their test online, will be tested in the same manner as students testing in person.
-All testing is done online via a secure web connnection.
+All testing is done online via a secure web connection.
 Students will be monitored by a virtual proctor, who will be monitoring students via their webcam.
 When you start your test, you will be required to show photo ID and complete a room scan, so the proctor can verify there is no one around and you do not have access to unauthorized materials.
 The proctor will be able to control your computer and see what you are doing at all times during the test.
 The test will end should academic integrity be compromised.
-You may also be asked to do repeated room scans should concerns arise, including people entering the space you are testing in, talking to other people or glacing away from your computer screen.
+You may also be asked to do repeated room scans should concerns arise, including people entering the space you are testing in, talking to other people or glancing away from your computer screen.
 The online testing video is available to the Manager, Testing & Integrated Services for review should any concerns arise.

 - When do I have to test?